MihlaliMgwebi/Flight-Tracker-App/README.md

 - rem: font size based off ROOT element.
 Root font-size defaults to default font size of browser (usually 16px).
 So yes for everything else.
 - container query length units: some browsers don't support it.
 Use grid or flex rather.
 - vw or %: the rest are based on pixels and the amount of pixels you use stay the same.
+- dvh and svh
+  - dvh adjusts dynamically based on the viewport height (dvh adjusts based on how big the screen is)
+  - svh is a fixed percentage of the viewport height (stays the same percentage no matter what)

 ##